SharkSnack/shiren-6/content/system/gameplay-basics.md

 Blessings:

 - Bell icon is displayed near the item category.
+- Only Food, Grass, Scrolls, and Peach Buns have the possibility of being blessed.
 - The item can be used 2 times.
     - The Blessing is removed and it returns to being a regular item after the first use.
     - If thrown at a creature, the item falls on the ground underneath the creature after it hits.